Image of buildings in black and white Housing Benefits

 Rent Freeze

 There are housing benefits available in NYC to help older NYC tenants and tenants with disabilities save money and live securely in their homes.
-Older New Yorkers and New Yorkers with disabilities may qualify to stop their rent from increasing!
-The NYC Public Engagement Unit (PEU) provides free, one-on-one assistance to New Yorkers looking to enroll in these money-saving programs.
+Older New Yorkers and New Yorkers with disabilities may qualify to stop their rent from increasing with NYC's Rent Freeze Program.
+The NYC Public Engagement Unit (PEU) provides free, one-on-one help to New Yorkers looking to enroll.
 Read one New Yorker's story about freezing her rent.

-SCRIE and DRIE are two rent freeze programs available specifically for New Yorkers over 62 and New Yorkers with disabilities to stop their rent from increasing, learn more about them below.
+SCRIE and DRIE are two rent freeze programs available specifically for New Yorkers over 62 and New Yorkers with disabilities to stop their rent from increasing.

-Call the Rent Freeze Hotline at 929-252-7242 to speak with a PEU Rent Freeze Specialist about freezing your rent.
+Learn more below or call our team directly for one-on-one support.
+Call our Rent Freeze Hotline at 929-252-7242 to speak with a PEU Rent Freeze Specialist about freezing your rent.

 An older man sits with two P E U staffers, with rent freeze flyers in front of them on the table